nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 [...]
 ```

 - If the database is in your local machine you have to use the interface ip that uses the host to connect to the Docker containers.
-You can check this ip by running:
+You can get this ip by running the command below and checking the gateway property:
 ```
 docker inspect <container_name>
 ```
-and checking the gateway property.

 - The external database has been tested both for external PostgreSQL database running in our local machine, in a remote server or inside another Docker container.
 It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).